-HIROSHIMA, Japan-Mazda Motor Corporation today announced “Sustainable Zoom-Zoom 2030,” a new long-term vision for technology development that looks ahead to the year 2030.
-As part of the new technology to achieve this vision, the company disclosed plans to introduce a next-generation engine called SKYACTIV-X in 2019.
-SKYACTIV-X will be the world’s first commercial gasoline engine to use compression ignition.1
+HIROSHIMA, Japan-Mazda Motor Corporation today announced “Sustainable 2030,” a new long-term vision for technology development that looks ahead to the year 2030.
+As part of the new technology to achieve this vision, the company disclosed plans to introduce a next-generation engine called Skyactiv-X in 2019.
+Skyactiv-X will be the world’s first commercial gasoline engine to use compression ignition.1

-The following is an overview of “Sustainable Zoom-Zoom 2030” and the next-generation SKYACTIV-X engine.
+The following is an overview of “Sustainable 2030” and the next-generation Skyactiv-X engine.

 Mazda believes its mission is to bring about a beautiful earth and to enrich people’s lives as well as society.
 The company will continue to seek ways to inspire people through the value found in cars.